MilosIlic7198/TravelAgency/README.md

 # TravelAgency

-## Overview

-This project is a web application built with Laravel for the backend and Vue.js for the frontend.
-It provides functionalities for managing insurance policies for family trips, blogging, and user authentication with role-based access control.
-The application leverages several modern technologies and libraries.
+A travel agency app for managing insurance policies of family trips with blogging capabilities.
+The app leverages several modern technologies and libraries.

 ## Features